tmandal1988/ComputerVision/README.md

 # ComputerVision
-Computer Vision example and practice codes
+Just holds example and practice codes for computer vison from home laptop.